Observable signatures of Hall viscosity in lowest Landau level superfluids: Computation of Hall viscosity in LLL superfluids

 Let us now add a repulsive $s$-wave interaction as a perturbation to the Hamiltonian.
 We can do this in the second quantized basis as:

-where $a_n(k)$ is the annihilation operator of a particle in the $n$th Landau level with momentum $k$ in the $y$-direction, and $\psi_{n,k}$ is the corresponding wavefunction.
-If we then insert this into the Hamiltonian and restrict to the LLL the Hamiltonian becomes
+where $a_n(k)$ is the annihilation operator of a particle in the $n$th Landau level with momentum $k$ in the $y$-direction, and $\psi_{n,k}$ is the corresponding wave function.
+If we insert this into the Hamiltonian and restrict to the LLL, then the Hamiltonian becomes

 where we are taking $a_n(k) = \delta_{n0}a(k)$ and where $\tilde{m} \propto m_b/\varepsilon$.
-We thus see that our Hamiltonian has reduced to a one-dimensional Hamiltonian labeled by $y$-momentum and exhibiting a four-boson interaction term \cite{sinha_two-dimensional_2005}.
-The four-boson term has an odd momentum dependence arising from the fact that the wavefunctions $\psi_{n,k}$ are shifted along the $x$-axis by a term proportional to $k$ which decreases their overlap with wavefunctions not sharing their momentum.
+We thus see that our Hamiltonian has reduced to a one-dimensional Hamiltonian labeled by $y$ momentum and exhibiting a four-boson interaction term \cite{sinha_two-dimensional_2005}.
+The four-boson term has an odd momentum dependence arising from the fact that the wave functions $\psi_{n,k}$ are shifted along the $x$ axis by a term proportional to $k$ which decreases their overlap with wave functions not sharing their momentum.

 We now assume the kinetic term dominates over the interaction term.
-In this limit the bosons governed by $H_{LLL}$ can be assumed to condense into the $k=0$ state \footnote{Even though there are no true condensates in the thermodynamic limit in one dimension \cite{sinha_two-dimensional_2005} shows this system can be treated as one for reasonable system sizes.}, so we may write that $a(k) = \delta_{k0}\sqrt{N - \delta n} + \tilde{a}(k)$.
+In this limit the bosons governed by $H_{LLL}$ can be assumed to condense into the $k=0$ state, \footnote{Even though there are no true condensates in the thermodynamic limit in one dimension \cite{sinha_two-dimensional_2005} shows this system can be treated as one for reasonable system sizes.} so we may write that $a(k) = \delta_{k0}\sqrt{N - \delta n} + \tilde{a}(k)$.
 This is just the statement that we have a LLL superfluid which is squeezed into the $k=0$ Landau gauge state.
 For self-consistency we take $\tilde{a}(k)$ to be the boson annihilation operator for $k\neq 0$ and thus $\delta n = \sum_{k\neq 0}\tilde{a}^\dagger(k) \tilde{a}(k)$ is second order in $\tilde{a}(k)$.
 Linearizing $H_{LLL}$ and diagonalizing it via a Bogoliubov substitution gives eigenenergies:

 where $n = N_b/L_yl_B$ is the two-dimensional number density of the condensate \cite{sinha_two-dimensional_2005}.
 Here $\varepsilon(k)$ is a universal function of $kl_B$ and $\beta = 2gn\tilde{m}l_B^2 \sim \tilde{m}gnl_B^2$.
 As we take $\varepsilon$ to zero, $\beta\rightarrow \infty$, $\varepsilon(k)^2$ will develop a zero at a finite $k_c$ and eventually become negative.
 This represents the presence of a roton excitation and indicates that the $k=0$ ground state is unstable to filling other values of $k$.
 Physically this is clear as we will no longer be squeezing into the $k=0$ state.
 We assume that $\varepsilon$ is chosen to be sufficiently large such that we are far from this instability.
 This will correspond to the limit $\tilde{m}gn l_B^2\ll 1$.
 In this limit the interaction terms will be irrelevant except for in the region $k\ll 1/l_B$ where they will lead to a linear dispersion, $\varepsilon(k) \sim c_s k$ with $c_s = (2/\pi)^{1/4} \sqrt{gn/\tilde{m}}$.
 In fact as soon as $k \sim 1/\xi \equiv \sqrt{\tilde{m} gn} \ll 1/l_B$ there will be higher order corrections to this linear dispersion.